 In medicine, these materials and structures are often used for site-specific drug delivery and take the form various organic and inorganic nanoparticles.
 Nanoparticle morphology, both size and shape, affects how cells in the body “see” these nanoparticles and ultimately influences their toxicity, distribution, and targeting ability.

 Of the various nanotechnology drug delivery systems, liposomes have been extensively explored and undergone significant technical advances since they were first developed in 1965.
-Today, many are regulatory-approved and clinically- and commercially-proven across multiple medical areas including, but not limited to, cancer treatment and pain management.
+Today, many are regulatory-approved and clinically- and commercially-proven across multiple medical areas including, but not limited to, cancer treatment, fungal infections, and pain management.

 |Luye Pharma||LIPUSU®||paclitaxel||Breast Cancer|